 In terms of Pryde’s production contributions, Simhony and the team at Fraser Yachts, which has Illusion listed for sale, believe that exhibiting the megayacht will better illustrate them.
 Multi-national designers are contributing to her, namely Sinot Yacht Design, Azure Naval Architects, and RMD Marine.
 The original interior conceived for Illusion was decidedly Asian, though it has been amended to be a bit more neutral, as the images above reveal, given that the megayacht is for sale.
 With the anticipated completion date for the yacht being in early 2015, a buyer can, of course, still put an imprint on it.
 Further of interest to buyers is the elbowroom-friendly 51-foot (15.6-meter) beam and total of six decks.
 A total of 14 in the owner’s party can be accommodated in four double staterooms, two VIPs, and of course the master suite.
 Thirty-four crewmembers can be housed in 17 cabins.

-UPDATE, AUGUST 14, 2013: We asked Simhony for an explanation of the name change to Pryde, and what that name specifically signifies:
+In the meantime, we asked Simhony for an explanation of the name change to Pryde, and what that name specifically signifies:

 Q: Why rebrand?